balena-io/docs/pages/learn/develop/hardware/jetson-orin.md

 <details>
 <summary><b>Jetson Orin NX 16GB in Xavier NX Devkit / Seeed reComputer J3010 / Seeed reComputer J4012</b></summary>

-  - If you would like to use a USB key to flash a NVME drive attached to your device, simply insert the USB flasher Key and connect power to the board.
+  - If you would like to use a USB key to flash an NVME drive attached to your device, simply insert the USB flasher Key and connect power to the board.

   - If you would like the same USB Key or NVME, on which the balenaOS flasher image has been written, to be used as both install and boot media, use both the [installer.migrate][installer.migrate] and [installer.target_devices][installer.target_devices] configuration options: